cockroachdb/docs/v19.1/remove-nodes.md

 You might do this, for example, when downsizing a cluster or reacting to hardware failures.

 {{site.data.alerts.callout_info}}
-In other scenarios, such as when [upgrading your cluster's version of CockroachDB](upgrade-cockroach-version.html) or performing planned maintenance (e.g., upgrading system software), you will want to temporarily [stop the node](stop-a-node.html) and restart it later.
+Node decommissioning should not be performed when [upgrading your cluster's version of CockroachDB](upgrade-cockroach-version.html) or performing planned maintenance (e.g., upgrading system software).
+In these scenarios, you will want to temporarily [stop the node](stop-a-node.html) and restart it later.
 {{site.data.alerts.end}}

 ## Overview